w3c/wai-intro-wcag/content/wcag3-intro.md

 * request assistance in identifying gaps, and
 * request assistance locating and conducting research to validate or invalidate the drafted outcomes.

 Some of the outcomes are marked as needing research.
-We are particularly interested in assistance identifying or conducting to support or refute them.
+We are particularly interested in assistance identifying or conducting research to support or refute them.

 ### For your review